ABIDING PRESENCE LUTHERAN CHURCH

 Will I have to introduce myself or stand up to be recognized if I am a visitor at a worship service?

 No, we do not ask visitors to stand up during the service and introduce themselves.
-However, we hope you will feel welcome and perhaps stay for our fellowship time of refreshments and conversation after the Sunday morning services, if you wish.
+However, we hope you will feel welcome and perhaps stay for our fellowship time of refreshments and conversation after the Sunday morning service, if you wish.
 If you wish to make your presence known, please fill out a visitor card (found in the back of the chair in front of you during worship) and put it in the offering plate or give it to an usher.
 But if you want to stay anonymous and just check us out, that's fine, too!

 As a visitor, am I expected to contribute to the offering that is taken at each worship service?